Peter de Polnay

-Peter de Polnay (Polnay Péter; 8 March 1906 – 21 November 1984) was a Hungarian-born English novelist and nonfiction writer who wrote over 80 books.
+Peter de Polnay (Polnay Péter; 8 March 1906 – 21 November 1984) was a Hungarian-born English novelist and non-fiction writer who wrote over 80 books.

 Personal life

 Peter de Polnay was born to Jenő Polnay (born Pollacsek) and Marguerite de Tiszasuly on 8 March 1906.
 His father was director of the Atlantica Shipping Company and the family name was nobilified to de Polnay in recognition of his service to the Hapsburg monarchy.
 His father later served briefly as Minister of Food Distribution in the Friedrich government in August 1919, then traveled to the United States in 1921 as a trade emissary of the Horthy regime.
 His father served as the president of the National Association of Hungarian Jews and during World War Two, ran the Budapest Kindergarten Association, an orphanage, and was responsible for saving the lives of nearly 400 children from the Gestapo in 1944.

 Peter de Polnay and his siblings were largely raised and educated by various governesses and spent time in Switzerland and Italy.
 He became fluent in five languages: English, French, German, Italian, and Spanish.
 He never acknowledged being able to speak Hungarian.
 He converted to Catholicism as a young man and never acknowledged his Jewish origin.
 This was one of a number of facts he omitted or changed in his autobiography My Road (1978).
 He also claimed to have spent four years in Devonshire as a child and omitted mention of a second sister, Emily, as well as of his son Gregory.